Sofia2/sofia2-nodered/README.md

 * **sofia2-delete**: This node deletes data from an ontology according to a query, the following parameters are required:
   * Ontology: Name of the ontology.
-  * Query: Query to update.
+  * Query: Query to delete.
   * Query Type: query type of the query.

 * **sofia2-insert**: This node inserts data in an ontology, it is necessary to indicate the name of the ontology as well as the data to be inserted in JSON format.